mdowns1999/data_structures_presentation/3-trees.md

 size( )             | Returns size of tree            | O(1)
 empty( )            | shows if no nodes are present   | O(1)

+### Recursion
+To go through a tree we will need to use recursion.
+Two things to note about recursion: 1) We need a base case 2) We call the function again.
+The base case is to define a stopping point for the recursion.
+The recursion is like a loop where we try to break down a problem into smaller peices.
+For the binary tree, we will use recursion to go through each of th enodes to add or check the size.
+As we look at the examples below, look for where we call the functions again.

 ###  Example: adding to a tree
 Now lets take a look at an example problem that use what we talked about from up above.
 We will take add a few numbers to the tree